t0t0/t0t0.github.io/_posts/2016-2-26-stage-week2:dock-gen-and-continuous-integration.md

 ## <strong>2.
 Docker-gen for nginx </strong>

 When we started using CircleCI for auto deployment a problem arised.
 Every time code got pushed and deployed to our CoreOS server, new containers with new ip-adresses were created.
 Because of this we had to go into the nginx container to adjust the configuration.
-This it wasn't very continuous so we had to find a solution for this.
+This wasn't very continuous so we had to find a solution for this.

 <div style="text-align:center"><img src ="../../../../images/stageWeek2/flow.png" style="max-width:100%"/></div>

-This is where we started using docker-gen. Docker-gen is a file generator that using a template en docker meta-data can generate files.
+This is where we started using docker-gen. Docker-gen is a file generator that, using a template en docker meta-data, can generate files.
 It can listen on the docker socket if any containers are stopped or started and regenerate the files with the new data.
 More information on docker-gen can be found <a href="https://github.com/jwilder/docker-gen">here</a>

 For our nginx problem we used an implementation of docker-gen made by jason wilder on github called nginx-proxy.
 The easy way to set this up is by running the next command.